 Yea, you bet!

 But if this happens to be you, don’t gloom!
-The good news is that with the correct strategies in place and with a bit of willpower you can make staggering change in just a few months!
+The good news is that with the correct strategies in place and with a bit of willpower you can make a huge change in just a few months!

-In fact, if you’re starting from this point you can build muscle while losing fat for at least the first 3-6 months, and once your waist becomes smaller, your shoulders to waist ratio will automatically improve and your chest, back and arms will actually look bigger.
+In fact, if you’re starting from this point you can build muscle while losing fat for at least the first 3-6 months, and you likely have decent muscle development from the start, which means that you’ll most likely look awesome once you’ve become lean.

 In this article I’ll go deeper into exactly how to set up these six steps so that you can get started moving from the fat to the fit physique right away.